The Nest

 You may need to create an additional LLC if you split the properties 50/50.
 In some cases, the court may divide large-scale properties as a batch, assuming one party offers other assets to the other party.

 The best way to determine where your rental properties will end up is to discuss the matter with a lawyer and the court.
-There are a lot of ways this can go.
+There are many ways this can go.

 Can You Evict Someone From A Marital Investment Property During A Divorce?

-New York City law will not allow you to evict the tenant if you have a tenant at one of your jointly-owned properties.
-Court established their right to live there before filing for divorce in NYC, which means legal protections apply.
+New York City law does not allow you to evict a tenant if you have a tenant at one of your jointly owned properties.
+The court established their right to live there before filing for divorce in NYC, which means legal protections apply.

 Who Collects Rent From Tenants During A Divorce?

 Technically, you both are still in charge of the rental properties acquired during the marriage.
-So, a tenant can make the check to either of you.how much a divorce cost Only when the property is officially switched over to one of the two parties are the checks made to one person exclusively.
+So a tenant can make the check for either of you.how much a divorce cost Only when the property is officially switched over to one of the two parties are the checks made to one person exclusively.

 Can You Evict Your Spouse From A Home During The Divorce?